Manual Annotation

 5. “with what caution, with what foresight, with what dissimulation”

-to 1) This passage could be annotated as questionable factual claim in the light of the story to come.
+As to 1) This passage could be annotated as a questionable factual claim in the light of the story to come.
 This, however, is an interpretation that takes into account the whole of the story (some diseases actually can sharpen certain senses).
 It thus should be discussed whether tags are used in the light of a holistic text understanding or successively according to the chronological reading order.

-to 5) Compared with the examples from point 4, one could argue that this is a repetition.
+As to 5) Compared with the examples from point 4, one could argue that this is a repetition.
 We would want to annotate this passage as a parallelism though.
 Thus, both tags ask for a clear—and differential—definition.

 A further property could be, for example, whose morals are being represented; or the sum (property) of repetitions (tag) in a certain annotation could be indexed with values.

 Cite this article as: Jan Horstmann: "Manual Annotation".
-In: CATMA, published: 25 October 2019 last accessed: 11 October 2024 URL: https://catma.de/how-to/tutorials/manual-annotation/
+In: CATMA, published: 25 October 2019 last accessed: 20 January 2025 URL: https://catma.de/how-to/tutorials/manual-annotation/